hypothe/rt2_assignment1/README.md

 ---

 In order to make this package communicate with the ROS1 residing "half" the third-party **ros1_bridge** package is used (see **Requirements** for more details), the mapping rules of which are expressed in the **mapping_rules.yaml** file.
 Hence, three steps are required to start the system
-1. Launch the needed component from the ROS1 sided
+1. Launch the needed component from the ROS1 sided (in a shell with ROS1 sourced)

 ```bash
 path/to/ros_ws/src/rt2_assignment1$ roslaunch rt2_assignment1 sim_bridge.launch
 ```

-2. Run the ROS1 bridge
+2. Run the ROS1 bridge (in a shell with both ROS1 and ROS2 sourced)
 ```bash
 path/to/ros2_ws/src/rt2_assignment1$ ros2 run ros1_bridge dynamic_bridge
 ```

-3. Launch the container with the components implemented in this package
+3. Launch the container with the components implemented in this package (in a shell with ROS12 sourced)
 ```bash
 path/to/ros2_ws/src/rt2_assignment1$ ros2 launch rt2_assignment1 sim_launch.py
 ```

-These three steps are pre-written in the bash script `bridge_launch.sh`, so that the whole process boills down to
+These three steps are pre-written in the bash script `bridge_launch.sh`, so that the whole process boils down to
 ```bash
 path/to/ros2_ws/src/rt2_assignment1$ ./bridge_launch.sh
 ```

+> Note on paths and workspaces: the scripts assumes default locations for the ROS and ROS2 workspaces, see **Requirements** for details on how to change where the script should search them.

 ## Implementation Details